dlebauer/data-management-seminar/README.md

 ## Objective

-The goal of this course will be to train graduate students in the data lifecycle from collection to analysis.
-The seminar course will include weekly lectures.
+The objective of this course will be to introduce students to the data lifecycle and skills necessary to make use of data from heterogeneous sources as a first step toward synthetic analysis.
+Students will learn how to curate data, collect their own data, and make use of existing repositories.
+They will also be introduced to the landscape of available data and repositories.
+Finally, they will learn the fundamentals of exploratory data analysis and reproducible research.

 ## Topics